 Cholesterol

 Cholesterol is essentially fat in your bloodstream.
-Too much LDL or VLDL, often called “bad cholesterol,” causes waxy plaque to build up on your arteries.
+Too much LDL or VLDL, often called “bad cholesterol,” causes waxy plaque to build up in your arteries.
 This can lead to a heart attack, stroke or other dangerous cardiovascular issues.
 Fortunately, lifestyle changes can reduce the amount of bad cholesterol in your blood.
 A simple blood test can determine your cholesterol levels so you can take action to prevent cardiovascular disease.

 View heart and vascular services